FreezeDriedMangos/realistic-planet-generation-and-simulation/README.md

     - Tides
 - Improve hotspot islands
 - Improve two pass terrain generation.
 Involve some actual continental drift instead of just the "plate events" system, perhaps do this step-by-step amd add a ui button to advance to the next step
-- add continental shelf around the edge of landmasses, longer shelves for larger landmasses
 - slow down and smooth out weather: advance weather only once every 10 weather steps. on the inbetween steps, lerp between the last results of advanceWeather and the next results

 Lastly, thanks for checking this out!
 I hope you find it useful or just cool to look at or something.